DosMike/RESTReplay/README.md

   >
   > *Default:* unset, cookies are not stored on disc.
 * sslContext OPTIONS/default
   > OPTIONS is a set of comma separated list of `key: value` pairs, with quoted values.
+Values can contain templates.
 These options map closely to the python [SSLContext](https://docs.python.org/3/library/ssl.html#ssl-contexts) object.
 All supported keys are optional.
 An abbreviated summary is provided for convenience.
 Check the linked python docs for more information. _**If unsure, leave unset**_.
 If you want to revert to default values, use `sslContext default` instead.
   > * cafile : path to a file of concatenated CA certificates in PEM format
   > * capath : path to a directory containing several CA certificates in PEM format
   > * mode :